enetum/blog/index.md

     <title>My Bootstrap Site</title>
   ```

-3. Now lets paste the example header/navbar right under our <code> <body> </code> tag.
+3. Now lets paste the example header/navbar right under our <body> tag.
 It looks bulky due to the default Bootstrap svg icons the example contains, but we will leave them in for simplicity's sake.

   ```
     <svg xmlns="http://www.w3.org/2000/svg" style="display: none;">